annashipman/annashipman.github.io/_posts/2019-12-30-effective-executive.md

 layout: blog_post
 ---

 This year, I finally read [The Effective Executive](https://www.goodreads.com/book/show/48019.The_Effective_Executive).
-It was hard to make succinct notes because so much of it is gold, but here are some of the things I took from it.
+It was great.
+Here are some of the things I took from it.

 ## You want to be effective, rather than efficient